vigneshuvi/node-webservice-manager/README.md

 ####3.
 Basic Security

-    Every RestFul Web services need the security and validation before going to hit the server business logics.
+    Every RESTful Web services need the security and validation before going to hit the server business logic's.
 Node Web Service Manager helps to implement the basic security and validate the request headers.

     For the different environments, We can able to provide a different kind of security implementation using over security implementation.

         -   DEV environment is by-pass the security validation.
         -   QA and Production environments are required the security validation.

-    If it's QA and Prodcution environments, Request Header must be.
+    If it's QA and Production environments, Request Header must be.

         - authorization = "bybass"
         - content-type  = "application/json"